Naccio/CloudsJS/README.md

 If you want to provide a **background** color to the canvas, you can call the `setSkyColor` and pass it a string representing a CSS color.

-> Note that every time the instance renders the clouds on its canvas, it will clear it first, meaning that if you draw other things on it, they will be erased.
+> Every time the instance renders the clouds on its canvas, it will clear it first, meaning that if you draw other things on it, they will be erased.

 ```
 clouds.setSkyColor('skyblue');